benzid-wael/github-searchers/README.md

 ### Frontend
 I created a generic `FlexGrid` to present the search results.
 This component is responsive and can work properly in different screens.
 Even this was not mentionned in the requirement, but I belive this is a better approach.

-Github serach results is stored is redux, under `user` or `repository` namespace.
+Github serach results is stored is redux, under `user` or `repository` states.
 As the schema is the same, I created a generic slice maker.

 #### Search Flow
 1. user initiate search
-2. Update `search` namespace with user query
+2. Update `search` state with user query
 3.a.
-If the result is already cached, return it from the store 3.b.
+If the result is already cached (aka exists in the `user` or `repository` state), return it from the store 3.b.
 Otherwise, fetch the data from the search API
-4. Once the backend respond, check the `search` state
+1. Once the backend respond, check the `search` state
-5. Update the related search result history, aka `user` or `repository` namespace
+2. Update the related search result history, aka `user` or `repository` states
+3. persist the store
-6. If the response matches the latest search request, update the search result: `search` namespace
+4. If the response matches the latest search request, update the search result: `search` state

 ## Features